When Things Fall Apart: Jewish Approaches to Illness, Death, and Mourning

 Jewish Gateways' three-session group exploring these questions is led by Rabbi Bridget.
 It offers a chance to speak our minds and our hearts in a safe, welcoming, and supportive space.
 There are opportunities to talk about personal experiences and challenges in small groups during each session.

-HOW: This three-part series is offered as a unit rather than as a drop-in group.
-Please send an email if you would like to register.
+HOW: This three-part series is offered when there is sufficient interest.
+Please send an email if you are interested.

 WHO: All are welcome.
 You don't have to be Jewish to draw on the riches of Jewish wisdom!